jbillmann/GarageServer.IO/README.md

 **_Returns:_ array**

 `id` **string**
+Id of the player.
 `state` **object literal**
+Current state of the player.
 `inputs` **array of object literals**
+List of all the inputs received for this player that need to be processed.
 `stateHistory` **array of object literals**
+List of all previous states up to `options.maxHistorySecondBuffer`.
 #### getEntities
 ---
 ```js